WyattChase/WyattChase/README.md

 Here are some ideas to get you started: ->

 - 🔭 I’m currently working on GigHive Project
-- 🌱 I’m currently learning Python,BackEnd
+- 🌱 I’m currently learning everything!!!
 - 👯 I’m looking to collaborate on any gaming projects or websites!!!
 - 🤔 I’m looking for help with anything that will help challenge and help me grow
 - 💬 Ask me about any codes or music!!